Sina-class fast attack craft

 Sina (سینا) is a class of upgraded developed by Iran.

 History

 One of major naval production projects in Iran, it delivered Iran's first ever domestically-built warship in 2003.
 Abhijit Singh, a senior fellow at Observer Research Foundation described the project as "a proud testimony of Iran’s abilities at reverse engineering".
 According to Anthony Cordesman, Sina class ships have been "heavily updated" in comparison to the French-made La Combattante II type Kaman class.
 As of 2012, reportedly 10 ships were planned in this class.

+Two ships of this class were destroyed during an Israeli Air Force strike on the Iranian Northern Fleet on 18 March 2026.
+The Pennant numbers are currently unknown.

 Armament

 Ships of this class are equipped with four box launchers with C-802 or Noor, as well as one 76 mm main gun.

 Ships in the class

 As of 2015, four ships (Sina 5 to 8) were under construction, two of them in the Caspian Sea and the other two at Bandar Abbas.
 In 2020, Farzin Nadimi of The Washington Institute wrote that production of these ships has not improved as expected.